jesa7955/vagrant-bhyve/README.md

 3. Download [FreeBSD-10.3-RELEASE-amd64.raw.xz](http://ftp.freebsd.org/pub/FreeBSD/releases/VM-IMAGES/10.3-RELEASE/amd64/Latest/FreeBSD-10.3-RELEASE-amd64.raw.xz) and extract it to the same directory with Vagrantfile and metadata.json.
 Rename the img file into `disk.img`
 4. Run `tar cvzf test.box *` to create a box.
-5. `bin/vagrant box add test.box`
+5. `bundle exec vagrant box add test.box`

 ### Running the box

-After a box is created, you can now start Bhyve VM with a standard Vagrantfile and `vagrant up`.
+After a box is created, you can now start Bhyve VM with a standard Vagrantfile and `bundle exec vagrant up`.

 ```ruby
 Vagrant.configure("2") do |config|